Doctors and ANPs

 Dr Hanlon is interested in Child Health and has a degree in Tropical Medicine.

 I studied topical disease biology at Liverpool University before studying medicine at King’s College London.
 I moved to the west country after graduating in 2013, and worked in Cheltenham and Bourton-on-the-Water, before jointing Aspen in late 2018.
 My hobbies include long-distance hiking, travel and motorsport, and I am interested in all aspects of general practice, especially infectious disease and paediatrics.

 - Dr Laura Quentin – Female

 I graduated from the Hull York Medical School in 2009.
 I then completed my GP training in Birmingham where I worked as a salaried doctor before relocating to Gloucestershire with my husband and 3 children.
-I am particularly interested in mental health and women’s health.
+I am particularly interested in Palliative Care and work with Dr Jarvis in our Learning Disability Team.
 Outside of work I enjoy being outdoors exploring the countryside, reading home and garden magazines, and socialising with friends.

 - Dr Wali Islam – Male